SOLD! Harvest Reaper III

 Essentially, exhibiting is limited to the associate and full members of Salcombe Art Club.
 Full members are invited to display up to five of their works in the Summer Exhibition.
 This is me with some of mine:

-The selection panel meets annually (usually in February) to select from Lay members who wish to become Associate of Full members.
+The selection panel meet annually (usually in February) to select from Lay members who wish to become Associate of Full members.
 The usual progression is to become an Associate member for a year and then on to Full membership the following year.
 Sometimes, the panel may decide to admit a member straight to Full membership.

 For more information about Salcombe Art Club, visit their website.